- Celebrate DC’s National Cherry Blossom Festival on this Viator Exclusive

 - Enjoy an easy 2-hour bike tour of the Tidal Basin and East Potomac Park

 - Capture views of beautiful cherry blossoms and learn about the festival's history

 - See famous landmarks including the Franklin Delano Roosevelt Memorial, Jefferson Memorial and Martin Luther King, Jr Memorial

 - This spring tour only runs from March 23 to April 14, so book now!

-Just in time for spring, you’ll be treated to views of blooming cherry trees as you explore the Tidal Basin, a reservoir between the Potomac River and the Washington Channel.
-Along the banks, you’ll see the Jefferson Memorial, Martin Luther King, Jr Memorial, Franklin Delano Roosevelt Memorial and the George Mason Memorial.
-You’ll also explore East Potomac Park.
+Views along the way include the reservoir between the Potomac River and the Washington Channel, dubbed the Tidal Basin.
+In addition to exploring East Potomac Park, you’ll easily spot Jefferson Memorial, Martin Luther King, Jr Memorial, Franklin Delano Roosevelt Memorial and the George Mason Memorial.

 The blossoming pink and white cherry trees make a marvelous photo backdrop.
 Snap photos while your guide explains how the many cherry trees in Washington, DC, came to be: In 1912, Tokyo Mayor Yuko Ozaki gave 3,000 trees to the U.S. capital city.
 The annual National Cherry Blossom Festival celebrates the longtime friendship between the United States and Japan.

 Old Post Office Pavilion is the ending point of your tour.

 Note: Peak cherry-blossom blooming dates are April 3-6, according to the National Park Service.
 If you book your tour before or after this blooming period, you’ll still enjoy some fabulous views and photo opportunities while learning interesting history on this nicely paced two-hour spring bike tour of Washington, DC.